Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Red Sox Probable Starting Pitcher Tonight: Tanner Houck

-- Houck (3-1) gets the starting nod for the Red Sox in his sixth start of the season.
-He's put together a 4.50 ERA in 26 2/3 innings pitched, with 24 strikeouts.
+- The Red Sox will send Houck (3-1) to make his sixth start of the season.
+He is 3-1 with a 4.50 ERA and 24 strikeouts over 26 2/3 innings pitched.

-- In his last outing on Wednesday against the Baltimore Orioles, the righty went five innings, giving up three earned runs while surrendering seven hits.
+- The right-hander last appeared on Wednesday against the Baltimore Orioles, when he threw five innings, allowing three earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 4.50, with 8.3 strikeouts per nine innings in five games this season.
-Opponents are batting .258 against him.
+- The 26-year-old has a 4.50 ERA and 8.3 strikeouts per nine innings across five games this season, while giving up a batting average of .258 to opposing hitters.

-- Houck heads into the outing with one quality start under his belt this year.
+- Houck is trying to record his second quality start of the season.

-- Houck will try to last five or more innings for his third straight appearance.
+- Houck will try to last five or more innings for his third straight start.
 He's averaging 5.2 innings per outing.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.